-The library's collection contains over 5,000 books, 200 print journals, and has access to over 4,000 online journals and 100 eBooks including nursing, medical, and allied health resources, and electronic interlibrary loan services.
+The library's collection contains over 5,000 books, 200 print journals, and has access to over 4,000 online journals and 135 eBooks including nursing, medical, and allied health resources, and electronic interlibrary loan services.
 Audiovisual and electronic resources are also available.

 Online access to Pubmed and The Cumulative Index to Nursing and Allied Health Literature (CINAHL) is provided via a suite of database programs through EBSCO.
-In addition, the OVID database offers access to 81 Lippincott journals in the Nursing Full Text Plus and Clinical and Essential Hospital Collections.
+In addition, the OVID database offers access to full-text journals and abstracts from Emcare, Nursing Database, and MEDLINE.
 Students may access these electronic resources at any time from home.

 The spacious facility is the media center for students, faculty, physicians, and other health system personnel.
 The students can enjoy refreshments while watching the big screen television in the Treehouse Café student lounge.

-The library computer learning lab provides numerous computers with instructional programs focused on nursing and allied health skills.
-This lab is open for student use during posted library operating hours.
+The library computer learning laboratory provides numerous computers with instructional programs focused on nursing and allied health skills.
+This laboratory is open for student use during posted library operating hours.

-COMPUTER ACCESS & TECHNOLOGY REQUIREMENTS

-For additional technology requirements for the RN-BSN program, please see page 36.

-The College provides Wi-Fi connection in all academic buildings.
-All enrolled students are required to have access to a computer with reliable Internet connection with audio and video capability (webcam and mic built in or external components).
-The College uses Canvas as its Learning Management System for coursework and communications.
-To ensure you have the appropriate technology to access and work within Canvas, please visit this LINK to review the technology requirements for Canvas.
-Additionally, all students are encouraged to follow these basic technology requirements:

-- Computer should not be more than 5 years old. - Most current version of Browser.
-Google Chrome is the recommended bowser for all college online activities. - Reliable broadband connection (cable modem, DSL, etc.) - Capability to view, create, and save documents (Microsoft Office 365 is available exclusively to our students-see learning management system for details) - Current anti-virus and anti-spyware applications that are updated regularly

-Mobile devices may or may not have the capabilities that a computer or laptop have.
-It is the student's responsibility to ensure that they have what is minimally required to be successful in the program.
-Upon acceptance, students are provided unique secure login information (username and password) and instructions for accessing their schedules and orientation materials.
-During New Student Orientation, students will complete a technology orientation which includes a computer literacy assessment and hands-on training as needed.
-The RN-to-BSN program online orientation is outlined in their Acceptance Package.